tiredofit/docker-backuppc/README.md

 ## Environment Variables

-No Environment variables can be set.
+Along with the Environment Variables from the [Base image](https://hub.docker.com/r/tiredofit/alpine), below is the complete list of available options that can be used to customize your installation.

 | Variable | Description |
 |-----------|-------------|